Homemade Pumpkin Pie Spice is the ultimate fall spice mixture, radiating warmth, and comfort.

 - Cons - Quality highly reduced due to the fact that ground spices are not fresh anymore and lost most of their flavor and health attributes over time

-For the Ginger powder I sometimes use ready made ginger powder or I just peel a ginger cut it into slices, leave it to dry in the oven or sun and grind it to a fine powder.
+For the Ginger powder, I sometimes use ready-made ginger powder or I just peel ginger cut it into slices, leave it to dry in the oven or sun and grind it to a fine powder.

 For the Nutmeg is use a whole nutmeg which I scrape off.

 I only use whole clove and allspice berries.

 To turn these two ingredients into a powder I toast/dry fry them for a minute in a pan over high heat.